 Rawson’s approach to client care is grounded in her belief that financial freedom often inspires greater generosity, which is where true fulfillment is found.
 On the wealth management front, she loves deconstructing financial complexities into elegant solutions, and empowering people to make more joyful decisions with their money and their life.

 Prior to joining Willow Creek, Rawson held a range of institutional-level positions across management, trading, client service and marketing, making her a valued member of our team.
-Rawson has a bachelor’s degree in history from Georgia Southern University and holds the Chartered Alternative Investment Analyst (CAIA) designation.
-She is a candidate for the CFP certification.
+Rawson has a bachelor’s degree in history from Georgia Southern University.
+She holds the Chartered Alternative Investment Analyst (CAIA) designation and is a CERTIFIED FINANCIAL PLANNER™ professional.

 ON A PERSONAL NOTE: Rawson’s home is found in Marin County’s village of Sausalito.
 But on the weekends, you’ll usually find her heart and soul tending to the Healdsburg farm she and her husband Charlie are carefully cultivating.
 Rawson also is an avid reader and a life-long learner.
 Among her personal goals is to produce all of the food for her family for an entire year.
 (Yumm.
 We’re hoping she’ll bring in any leftovers!)